5 Tips To Help You Prepare For Your Newborn Photography Session

 Don't worry about the mess!

 While you're adjusting to life as parents of a new beautiful baby, the last thing on your mind is the state of your house.
 It is completely normal and honestly, the pile of washing can wait while you soak in those beautiful moments with your baby.
 As long as you have one or two rooms clear of clutter, that is completely fine.
-Your photographer may have to move one or two things around if they need to.
+I may have to move one or two things around if I need to, but don't worry I'll always consult you first.

 If your session is outdoors